maximusWhitaker/cot-4500-intro/README.md

 # Running the script

-Please do the following in the terminal to run the code:
+Please do the following in the terminal to compile and run the code:
 ```bash
 python intro_to_python.py
 ```